PNC Small Cap Fund's investment objective is to provide long-term capital appreciation by primarily investing in stocks of U.S. small-cap companies.

 Past performance is no guarantee of future results.
 To view public offering price and other performance/price information please click here.
 Investment return and principal value will fluctuate so that shares, when redeemed, may be worth more or less than their original cost.
 Current performance may be lower or higher than that shown here.
 Return periods greater than one year reflect annualized performance.

-A contingent deferred sales charge of 1.00% is charged if redeem Class C Shares within 12 months of the date of purchase.
+A contingent deferred sales charge of 1.00% is charged if Class C Shares are redeemed within 12 months of the date of purchase.

 Investments in small-capitalization companies present greater risk of loss than investments in large companies.
 Investments in value companies can continue to be undervalued for long periods of time and be more volatile than the stock market in general.
 Investments in growth companies can be more sensitive to the company's earnings and more volatile than the stock market in general.
 International investments are subject to special risks not ordinarily associated with domestic investments, including currency fluctuations, economic and political change and differing accounting standards that may adversely affect portfolio securities.
 These risks may be heightened in emerging markets.